Richard Tempest: Origins and early life

 Tempest was from a long established Yorkshire family who had been landowners in Yorkshire since the time of King Henry I, with their estates centred on the village of Bracewell (now in Lancashire).
 Richard's father, Nicholas Tempest (about 1450 – 1483), was a younger son of Sir John Tempest of Bracewell (about 1420 – 1464) and his wife Alice, daughter of Sir Robert Sherburne of Stonyhurst.
-His mother was Margaret Pilkington, daughter of Sir John Pilkington of Pilkington KB MP and his wife Joan, daughter of Richard Balderstone and his wife Johanna Harrington.
+His mother was Margaret Pilkington, daughter of Sir Robert Pilkington of Pilkington and his wife Joan Rawson.

-His father having died when he was only about three years old, he was brought up by his uncle Sir Thomas Tempest who married him to an heiress when he was about 17 years old.
-Her father died in 1502, leaving the couple his lands, and his uncle died in 1507, leaving Richard the family estate of Bracewell.
+His father having died when he was only about three years old, he was brought up by his uncle Sir Thomas Tempest who married him to an heiress Rosamund Bolling, daughter of Tristram Bolling and Beatrix Calverley when he was about 17 years old.
+Her father died 31 May 1502, leaving the couple his lands, and his uncle died in 1507, leaving Richard the family estate of Bracewell.